donpui/react-image-annotation-v2/EDITING_EXAMPLE.md

 - `allowDelete?: boolean` - Enables the delete functionality (default: `false`)
 - `onRemoveAnnotation?: (annotationId: string | number) => void` - Callback when an annotation is deleted

+### New Props for Confirm/Reset Functionality

+- `onConfirm?: (annotationId: string | number) => void` - Callback when user confirms changes (enables preview mode when provided with onReset)
+- `onReset?: (annotationId: string | number) => void` - Callback when user resets changes (both callbacks required for preview mode)

+**Preview Mode**: When both `onConfirm` and `onReset` are provided, the component enters "preview mode" where:
+- Drag operations show visual changes but don't immediately apply them
+- Changes are only applied to the parent state when the ✓ (confirm) button is clicked
+- The ✕ (reset) button reverts to the original state before any edits
+- `onAnnotationsChange` is only called when changes are confirmed

 ### DraggableBox Component

 The `DraggableBox` component provides dragging and resizing functionality: